Attentive techniques. Psychology: its methods and techniques - M.S. Levels of Basal Emotional Organization

 Thus, counseling can be carried out under the following conditions:

-When psychological counseling is used not instead of other methods of providing psychological assistance to the client, but together with them, in addition to them, with the expectation that not only the psychologist, but the client himself will deal with the problem that has arisen.
+When psychological counseling is used not instead of other methods of providing psychological assistance to the client, but together with them, in addition to them, with the expectation that not only the psychologist, but also the client himself will deal with the problem that has arisen.

 In all these and other similar cases, psychological counseling solves the following main tasks: